metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

       Example: [Peter Feierabend](https://bookbrainz.org/author/8b34cdce-c8ce-4b79-91d1-5c380ec4eb43)
     * **blurb (see [Wikipedia](https://en.wikipedia.org/wiki/Blurb).)**
         * blurbs are short quotes, reviews, summaries of the plot, author bio or other promotional content, usually found on book jackets
-          (Note: you should only add this if the author of the blurb is *known*, don't use [unknown] or other special purpose authors)
+          (Note: you should _only_ add this if the author of the blurb is *known*, don't use [unknown] or other special-purpose authors)
 4. **Publishers**
     * **founder**
-      links a Person to a Publisher-company they have founded
+      links a Person to a Publishing-company they have founded
     * **employee**
-      links a Person to a Publisher-company they are employed with
+      links a Person to a Publishing-company they are employed at
 5. **Series**
     * **is part of**
       links a person to a series they're a part of